greg0rygreg/cdraw/utils/ITC/README.md

 `author` defines the author's name (you or the maker of the image)
 `output` defines the path where the canvas will be put onto

-change those to your liking, run the program, and before you know it, it's done
+change those to your liking, run the program, and ~~before~~ AFTER you know it, it's done

 ## how to view

 compile & open Cdraw, but set the `-fl` parameter to the size of the file + 1, so if your file is 3000 bytes big, set the `-fl` parameter to 3001

 like this:

 ```sh